-I also recommend that focus most of your learning time reading top SEO blogs.
+I also recommend that you focus most of your learning time reading top SEO blogs.
 Don’t just focus on blogs that align with your particular SEO philosophy either.
 You can learn from the whitest of white hat SEO or the blackest of black hat SEOs.
 There is no “right” or “wrong” way of doing SEO.
 White, grey, and black hat SEO are all trying to achieve the same thing.
 You can learn from everyone.

 With that out of the way, I’m going to show you a few blogs that I recommend.
-Digest, study, and take action on their content.
+Digest, study and take action on their content.

 I recommend you subscribe to the blogs I’m about to list on Feedly.